 Please click the buttons below for access to the information shown or use the above tabs and their drop down menus

-The entrance to the Dancing School on Saturdays is at the far right of this photograph, along the footpath which runs between the house and the lawn.
+The entrance to the Dancing School on Saturdays is at the far right of this photograph, in the early 18th Century section, along the footpath which runs between the house and the lawn.

 The building is not open to the general public on a Saturday, therefore the main doors are not in use.
 Only dance school members are permitted to enter the building, except occasionally when another private group uses the building.